bkgirf/body_visualizer/README.md

 # Body Visualizer
 ![alt text](support_data/vposer_samples.png "Novel Human Poses Sampled From the VPoser.")
 ## Description
 Set of tools to visualize and render SMPL family body parameters.
+This is a fork version for motion transfer gan.

 ## Table of Contents
   * [Description](#description)